-The Secreto is one of the most prized cuts of Iberian pork and one of the most requested parts by diners.
-It has a unique flavor and an incomparable texture.
-This cut is extracted from the upper end of the pig's flank and it is located between the shoulder and the belly of the animal.
+The Iberian Secreto comes from the upper end of the pig's flank, between the shoulder and the belly of the animal.
 In order to extract the Secreto, the butcher has to make a precise horizontal cut to get into the hidden area.
 Only two Secretos can be extracted from each Ibérico pig, making it a highly select and exclusive cut.

-The name Ibérico or Iberian comes from the Ibérico pig.
-This type of pigs only lives in the Spanish and Portuguese pastures and they are raised on large farms and graze freely in the meadows.
-They get a lot of exercise throughout their lives, which contributes to a high level of intramuscular fat throughout the muscle.
+Ibérico or Iberian pigs are a unique breed native to the Spanish and Portuguese pastures.
+They are raised on expansive farms and graze freely in the meadows.
+They get a lot of exercise throughout their lives, which contributes to a high level of intramuscular fat throughout the meat.
 In addition, towards the end of their days, the pigs feed on acorns, a diet that gives their meat a more intense flavor.

-Ibérico meat is characterized for being very juicy and having the perfect balance between fat and lean meat.
+Ibérico meat is known for being incomparably juicy and having the perfect balance of fat and lean meat.
 This balance attributes to unmatched flavors and melt-in-your-mouth textures.

-The fat infiltration and the excellent diet of the pig also means that Ibérico has many nutritional properties.
-For example, it has high levels of healthy cholesterol and it is said to help reduce bad cholesterol; its organoleptic properties are similar to those of olive oil.
+The fat infiltration and the excellent diet of the pig also means that Ibérico meat has a few important nutritional properties.
+For example, it has high levels of healthy cholesterol and it is said to help reduce bad cholesterol; its properties are similar to those of extra-virgin olive oil.
 On top of that, it has high levels of protein, B vitamins and minerals such as phosphorus, zinc and magnesium.

-To prepare Iberian Secreto you don't need much.
-The meat speaks for itself!
-Here are a few tips to get you started:
+To prepare Iberian Secreto you don't need much—the meat really does speaks for itself.
+But here are a few tips to get you started:

 The first thing to do is to take the meat out of the refrigerator two hours before cooking, to allow it to come to room temperature.
-This helps cook the meat evenly, and prevents it from undercooking on the inside.
+This helps with even cooking.
 To bring the meat to room temperature, remove it from its package and place on the counter so it can breathe.
-Once the meat is at room temperature, use paper towels to pat the Secreto and absorb any excess liquid.
+Once the meat is at room temperature, use paper towels to pat the Secreto and soak up any excess liquid.

 The Ibérico Secreto is best cooked over high heat and needs little to no oil.
 Because of its high fat composition, it won't stick to the pan, griddle, or barbecue grates.
 If you do need to use oil, a little drizzle of olive oil will do the trick.
 Or trim off a small piece of fat from the Secreto, render the fat in the pan, and cook the Secreto in its own oil.

-Once the Secreto has rested a few minutes to finish cooking and lock in the juices, it's time to cut.
+Once the Secreto has rested a few minutes (to finish cooking and lock in the juices), it's time to cut it.
 To slice, cut along the grain and marbling (not against the grain).
 This keeps the Secreto muscle fibers in tact and helps the meat retain its juice and tenderness.